China accuses NZ of 'gross interference'

 “Its implementation will strengthen Hong Kong’s legal framework, ensure social order, improve business environment and contribute to Hong Kong’s long-term prosperity and stability.”

-Earlier today, Peters said New Zealand could no longer trust that Hong Kong’s criminal justice system was independent from China.

-Announcing the move today, Peters said that China’s passage of its new national security legislation had eroded rule-of-law principles, undermined the “one country, two systems” framework that underpins Hong Kong’s unique status, and gone against commitments China made to the international community.”
+Announcing the move, Peters said that China’s passage of its new national security legislation had eroded rule-of-law principles, undermined the “one country, two systems” framework that underpins Hong Kong’s unique status, and gone against commitments China made to the international community.”

 “In light of this, it is important that New Zealand responds proportionately and deliberately to the passage of the national security law.